triphora/old-website/root/packwiz/README.md

 ## Versions

-There are two versions of the pack.
+I have three versions of the playlist.
-* **Sodium** *(recommended)*: This pack is for those who want a few more mods.
-This is the pack I use personally.
+* **Sodium** *(recommended)*: This is the set that I use personally.
 It includes some optional tools that very few people would actually utilise, such as Critical Orientation or WorldEditCUI, and it will prompt you at installation whether you wish to install these optional mods or not.
 It includes all of the performance-enhancing mods.
-* **OptiFine**: This pack is the same as the Sodium pack, but with OptiFine instead of some of the performance enhancing mods.
+* **OptiFine**: This is the same as the Sodium playlist, but with OptiFine instead of some of the performance enhancing mods.
 This should only be used if you wish to use shaders.
-* **Snapshot**: This pack is experimental, and works with the latest snapshot version of Minecraft 1.17.
+* **Snapshot**: This is experimental, and works with the latest snapshot version of Minecraft 1.17.
 It only uses Modrinth mods, and so the list may be abbreviated from the typical mod list; no mods are optional either.
-The mod list for this pack is included in a separate table below. **Some of these mods may not be approved for use on Empire Minecraft, so do not use the Snapshot pack there.**
+The mod list for this is included in a separate listing below.
+It is assumed you will run this in singleplayer. **Some of these mods may not be approved for use on Empire Minecraft, so do not use the Snapshot versions there.**

 ## Installation
 ### MultiMC

 1. Download the Packwiz Installer Bootstrap from [here](https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar), and put it into your Minecraft folder.
-2. Under "Edit Instance", go to "Settings" and then "Custom Commands", and add the following pre-launch command: `"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/{DESIRED PACK}/pack.toml`
+2. Under "Edit Instance", go to "Settings" and then "Custom Commands", and add the following pre-launch command: `"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/<DESIRED PACK>/pack.toml`
     * `{DESIRED PACK}` should be changed to `sodium`, `optifine`, or `snapshot`; whichever one you want.
-3. Use the Export Instance function to export the pack as a `.zip` file.
+3. Use the Export Instance function to export the "pack" as a `.zip` file.
-4. To install the pack, you need to add it with "Add Instance" and "Import from zip".
+4. To install the mods, you need to add it with "Add Instance" and "Import from zip".

 Credit for the instructions go to comp500, the creator of Packwiz, [here](https://github.com/comp500/packwiz#packwiz-installer-for-pack-installation).